 The Public Law Colloquium is part of a thriving public law program at Northwestern University School of Law.
 Activities include scholarly conferences and speakers at faculty workshops; colloquia on positive political theory, international and comparative law, and constitutional law; and senior research projects aimed broadly at public law topics of all sorts.
-In an effort to expand the depth and quality of legal research in public law, Northwestern Law has invited leading scholars from across the country to participate in the Fall 2014 Public Law Colloquium Series, which has been organized by Professors John McGinnis and James Pfander.
+In an effort to expand the depth and quality of legal research in public law, Northwestern Law has invited leading scholars from across the country to participate in the Public Law Colloquium Series, which was organized by Professors John McGinnis and James Pfander.

-This year's colloquium will explore a wide range of topics and methodologies, featuring both the theory and practice of constitutional and statutory interpretation; comparative, international, and domestic law; and issues arising from the administrative state.
+The colloquium will explore a wide range of topics and methodologies, featuring both the theory and practice of constitutional and statutory interpretation; comparative, international, and domestic law; and issues arising from the administrative state.
 Students and faculty will meet with visiting scholars to exchange views and comment on working papers.
 Presenters will receive valuable feedback and suggestions for how to expand or improve their research, and Northwestern Law students will gain a broader understanding of public law, legal theory, and the latest developments in scholarly research.

 All sessions take place on Tuesdays from 4:00pm - 5:50pm in Rubloff 339.

 Jennifer Nou, Professor of Law, The University of Chicago Law School

 Nicholas Parrillo, Professor of Law, Yale Law School

 Federal Agencies in Contempt of Court: A Preliminary Inquiry